 Joe: Very cool.
 It sounds like something like rather than having a physical machine that you have to maintain over time, you can just create these on the fly, tear them up and tear them down fairly easily.

 Mark: Yeah, exactly.
 You do still have to have a physical machine.
 You've got to have a machine that runs Docker, but that means you just got to have a Docker host that you manage rather than the rest of it.
 That can be good, that can be bad.
 It depends on how much you like Docker, I guess.

 Joe: With Docker right now, it only supports Linux, but I believe in your book you mentioned that Microsoft is working with Docker to create some sort of integration?

 Mark: Yes.
 Next [inaudible 00:21:55] Windows server is supposed to support Docker containers.
 I think they're got some big stuff working at the moment but I'm a little bit out of date so I'm not sure right now what the state of that is.
-I mean, it does sound good going forward because if we can run Windows containers and Linux containers, that basically gives us our entire test stack.
+I mean, it does sound good going forward because if we can run Windows containers and Linux containers using regular computer support, that basically gives us our entire test stack.
 Okay, we won't have our OS X containers, but realistically OS X isn't usually used in the world for as a server that most people host their stuff on.
 Using laptops quite a bit, yeah, but not as a server.